 And what are the downsides?

 Limited and predictable nightlife, relatively high rents, and you're certainly not going to make your fortune here.
 Also the beaches ain't exactly Koh Phi Phi.

 Any local attractions?

 Samila Beach is towards the tip of the Peninsula and has the mermaid statue on the rocks which symbolises Songkhla.
 There is also the Cat and Rat staue which fronts Songkhla's two islands Koh Noo and Koh Maew.

-The BP Samila Hotel has a nice swimming pool and fitness centre overlooking the beach which can be used for 80 baht a session or longer term membership is available.
+The BP Samila Hotel has a nice swimming pool and fitness centre overlooking the beach which can be used for a single session or longer term membership is available.

 Just inland from Samila beach is the giant Kao Tang Kuwan hill, known by the local Farangs as Monkey Mountain.
 Every evening towards sunset a tribe of wild monkeys come down and are fed by locals.
 The hill can be walked up for free (takes about 10 mins at a good pace), or you can have the privilage of paying 30 baht for a rather uninspiring elevator ride up. (can take up to 20 minutes after queueing).